 Recent research suggests that sulforaphane-rich foods prevent amyloid-beta-induced oxidative damage.

-These are those toxic proteins that can accumulate and cause neurodegenerative diseases in the brain.
+These toxic proteins can accumulate and cause neurodegenerative diseases in the brain.

 Sulfur compounds can fight fungi and bacteria.
 Therefore, they have long been used to treat the following dermatological conditions:

-According to studies, sulfur-containing compounds’ efficient effect corresponds to medical-grade (Gupta et al. 200519).
+Studies show sulfur-containing compounds’ efficient effect corresponds to medical grade (Gupta et al. 200519).

 For this reason, onion juice or onion face masks are proven home remedies that can cleanse your skin and make it glow.